AndersDeath/diary2/000-current.md

 # 02 April - Dienstag - Berlin - 560 Tag der Einwanderung - Cold Sunny

 The same weather like yesterday.
 I feel worse today.
 We even got a couple of new termins to doctors.
 I hope to visit them on the next week.
 I hope to see them really.
 It looks like I am very close to surgery again.
 WIll see.
 I try to get some specific pills that can help me.
+I need to be on diet now that is sad but important to me.